JEP draft: Integrity by Default

 Undermining integrity

-Encapsulation underpins correctness, maintainability, scalability, security, and performance, but there are four APIs in the JDK that can circumvent encapsulation:
+Encapsulation is a key tool for establishing integrity.
+It underpins correctness, maintainability, scalability, security, and performance.
+There are, however, four APIs in the JDK which can circumvent it.

-To ensure correctness, maintainability, scalability, security, and performance, the Java Platform must prevent encapsulation from being circumvented and memory safety from being violated.
-How can this be squared with the presence of unsafe APIs which are designed to be "superpowers" for library developers?
-The answer is that the Java Platform can provide integrity by default.
+The integrity of the Java Platform — and hence the correctness, maintainability, scalability, security, and performance of our programs — requires that we prevent encapsulation from being circumvented and memory safety from being violated.
+How can we square this with the presence of the unsafe APIs, which are designed to offer library, framework, and tool developers special superpowers for use in rare situations in which there is no other way to solve a problem?
+The answer is that we must adopt integrity by default.

 JDK 9 introduced modules to the Java language.
-A module is a set of packages designed to work together.
-Some of the packages are exported, which means their public elements can be used outside the module.
-The remaining packages are unexported, which means their public elements can only be used inside the module.
+A module is a set of packages designed to work together and intended for re-use.
+If a package is exported then its public elements can be used outside the module; if a package is not exported then its public elements can be used only inside the module.

 Restrictions on standard unsafe APIs

-Most unsafe APIs – setAccessible, JNI, FFM, and Java Instrumentation – continue to be supported by the Java Platform.
-While they are rarely used by application code directly, they are essential for a relatively small number of libraries whose core functionality cannot be implemented any other way.
+Most of the unsafe APIs — setAccessible, JNI, FFM, and Instrumentation — continue to be supported in the Java Platform.
+While they are rarely used by application code directly, they are essential for a relatively small number of libraries, frameworks, and tools whose core functionality cannot be implemented any other way.
 Examples include:

-There are three options that configure the Java runtime to allow use of unsafe APIs:
+Various command-line options configure the Java runtime to allow the use of unsafe APIs:

-Application developers can express these options in several forms:
+Application developers can specify these options in multiple ways:

-All these forms have the advantage of configuring the Java runtime when it starts, enabling the JVM to infer which integrity invariants might be undermined and which optimizations should be enabled or disabled.
-In addition, these forms make it easy for application developers to audit the use of unsafe APIs and understand the risks posed to maintainability, security, and performance.
-If none of the forms are used, the application developer can be certain that neither the application's code nor that of its dependencies will circumvent encapsulation or violate memory safety.
+No matter how they are specified, these options configure the Java runtime when it starts, enabling the JVM to determine how integrity will be undermined and which optimizations should be enabled or disabled.
+These options also make it easy for application developers to audit the use of unsafe APIs and understand the risks posed to correctness, maintainability, scalability, security, and performance.
+If none of these options is used then the application developer can be certain that neither the application nor its dependencies violate the integrity of the Platform, the application's dependencies, or the application itself.

-The sun.misc.Unsafe class has methods that perform a variety of low-level operations without any safety checks.
-Since JDK 9, the JDK has added standard APIs that offer safe replacements for sun.misc.Unsafe's functionality.
-For example, low-level manipulation of objects in the JVM's heap can be done safely through the VarHandle class, and manipulation of data in off-heap memory can be done safely through the MemorySegment class.
-Accordingly, in a future JDK release, sun.misc.Unsafe will be deprecated for removal.
+The sun.misc.Unsafe class includes methods that perform a variety of low-level operations without any safety checks.
+Since JDK 9 we have been adding standard APIs that offer safer replacements for this functionality.
+The low-level manipulation of objects in the JVM's heap, e.g., can now be done more safely via the VarHandle API, and manipulation of data in off-heap memory can now be done more safely via FFM's MemorySegment API.

 Embracing integrity by default